brncsk/react-recoil-klondike/README.md

 [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 and React [refs](https://reactjs.org/docs/hooks-reference.html#useref).

+Our custom DnD logic allows us to implement some nice features, such as the ability to drop a card onto a stack even if the pointer is not over the stack's bounding box.
+This allows for a more natural drag-and-drop experience.

 ### Explicit positioning

 While the game relies on the browser's layout engine to position the stacks using